hughec1329/res_wash/README.md

 - awesome example, exactly what we need - http://glimmer.rstudio.com/winstontest/shiny-jsdemo/

 #### presentation - slidify
-- use html slides w inline r - like sweave but nicer to look at.
+- use html slides w inline r - like sweave but nicer to look at. can include rCharts by saving as html then loading.. look at tester.html
 - slides w day, season etc
+-
+## final pres
+- use slidyfy w embedded r charts - e.g. 'tester'

 ### js libraries
 - rcharts - highcharts